 - Advance notice of transfer to another location within the facility and will be given an opportunity to participate in planning the move.

 - Be informed of hospital policies and practices that relate to your care, treatment, and responsibilities.
 You have the right to know about RMC’s resources such as customer service representatives, patient complaint procedures, and the formal grievance process.
 You additionally have the right to request an ethics consultation that may help you resolve problems and questions about your hospital stay and care.

 - File an informal complaint, as well as a formal grievance, with Customer Service at (803) 395-2430 concerning the quality of care and treatment you received while a patient at RMC.
-Additionally, you have the right to contact The Joint Commission, the South Carolina Department of Health and Environmental Control, RMC’s State Survey Agency or The Carolinas Center for Medical Excellence, RMC’s Quality Improvement Organization, concerning a complaint dealing with the quality of care you have received, or of an allegation of premature discharge from RMC at the following addresses and phone numbers:
+Additionally, you have the right to contact The Joint Commission, the South Carolina Department of Health and Environmental Control, RMC’s State Survey Agency, or KEPRO, RMC’s Quality Improvement Organization, concerning a complaint dealing with the quality of care you have received, or of an allegation of premature discharge from RMC at the following addresses and phone numbers: